 Psychotherapists are usually highly trained in one

-particular type of therapy, and may come from a range of professional
+come from a range of professional

-backgrounds, for example social work, teaching, psychology or
+backgrounds, for example social work, teaching, psychology, or

 Counsellors

-are trained in counselling theory and skills, usually at a certificate
+are trained in counselling theory and skills, usually at a Certificate

-or diploma level.
+or Diploma level.
 They may be qualified to work with one group of

 problems (e.g., bereavement counselling or marital counselling) or with

-one particular form of therapy such as client centered (humanistic)
+one particular form of therapy such as client-centered (humanistic)

 Linley, P.A., Joseph,